euwbah/musescore-xen-tuner/README.md

 explicit() // declaring this will make every note use explicit accidentals

 // 4f. configure display cents/steps

+// show the number of cents relative to reference tuning note C4: 260.74hz
-displaycents(absolute, 2, above)
+// to 2 decimals of precision, above the staff. displaycents(absolute, 2, above)

+// show the number of edo/neji steps (assuming 1337 notes per equave,
-displaysteps(1337, below)
+// just for example) below the staff. displaysteps(1337, below)

+// 4g.
+Independent groups of symbols: each symbol group will act independently
+//     e.g., since flat and '+' are in different groups, then a flat symbol
+//     will not override a '+' symbol if a flat note comes after a plus note
+//     within the same bar.
+//
+//     The first (leftmost) symbol in each group is the naturalizing accidental
+//     for the symbol group.
+Every indepedent group needs its own unique
+//     naturalizing accidental.
+independent()

+// Group 1: flat and sharp symbols, the usual ♮ natural symbol will
+// be the naturalizing accidental for this group.
+Only single symbols
+// can be specified here, compound symbols will be broken up into their
+// individual symbols, so 'bbb.b' containing `bbb` and `b` will both
+// match in group 1.
+n bbb bb b # x #x

+// Group 2: the + and - text-based symbols.
+// Using SymCode 152 (reversed natural symbol) as the naturalizing
+// accidental.
+152 '-' '+'

+// We don't explicitly specify a third group for the other symbols in
+// accidental chains 3-6, by default, all ungrouped symbols will default
+// to be part of the first symbol group.

+// NOTE: declaring explicit() with independent() is a contradiction, since
+//       every note will have all its accidental symbols already explictly
+//       written out in full, this is just an example.
 ```

 Reference tuning frequency, nominals and accidental chains must be specified in fixed order.
 After those are the secondary declarations (`aux`, `lig`, `sec`, etc..) and they can be specified in any order.